Kurt Cobain's house

 The Nirvana frontman had taken 50 pills in total.

-According to Love, he "hated everyone and everything" at the time.
+Love said that he "hated everyone and everything" at the time.

 That morning, she woke up at around 4 a.m. and saw that he was "gone."
 Cobain had written a note claiming that she didn't love him anymore and that he would rather die than go through a divorce.